hungdojan/FIT_CTF/README.md

 # edit the new config file

 sudo cp 99-ctf-rule.conf /etc/ssh/sshd_config.d/
+# as written in /etc/ssh/sshd_config, if your system uses SELinux, you need to
+# tell the it to also support a different port
+semanage port -a -t ssh_port_t -p tcp 22 semanage port -a -t ssh_port_t -p tcp 5555
 # validate sshd configurations
 sudo sshd -t
 # restart sshd and apply changes